-Now that you have open your appetite looking at those cars, why not get your hands dirty at the BMW and MINI Driving Academy Maisach, located 40 minutes out of Munich?
-Here, you can enjoy specialized driving courses where you can learn everything from theory to mastering driving maneuvres at high speed like a boss.
+Now that you have whet your appetite looking at those cars, why not get your hands dirty at the BMW and MINI Driving Academy Maisach, located 40 minutes out of Munich?
+Here, you can enjoy specialized driving courses where you can learn everything from theory to mastering driving maneuvers at high speed like a boss.
 A great and unique way to have fun and get behind the steering wheel of one of the BMW cars or even a Mini.

-Things to Do in Munich: Get Lost in the Side Streets of Maxvorstadt
+Get Lost in the Side Streets of Maxvorstadt

 Not all those who wander are lost, but sometimes getting lost is the best way to find your way.
 For those days when you don’t feel like having a clear schedule but just want to enjoy the city, one thing to do is to get lost.
 Our top pick is the Maxvorstadt district, which is situated north of the historic city center.